Reinforcement Learning-powered Semantic Communication via Semantic Similarity: System Model and Problem Formulation

+where we do not assume the differentiability of $\Theta(\cdot)$ like conventional JSCC methods do.
+This means that $\Theta(\cdot)$ can be \emph{any} reasonable semantic similarity metric.

-As a commonly-used metric in NLP, one can leverage the cosine distance of two message embeddings (the embedding process can be either parametric or non-parametric) to quantize their similarity.
-Some typical examples can be found in text/image retrieval \cite{zhang2020context}, image quality assessment \cite{meng2021magface}, social network inference \cite{margaris2020adaptive}, etc. However, finding the most suitable embedding function is still an open question in this case.
-Although a learning-based embedding (\eg, that from a pre-trained network like BERT \cite{devlin2018bert}) is able to provide a task-specific representation, it is resource-consuming in both the training and inference stage, and is difficult to be generalized to other tasks without a down-stream re-training.
-More significantly, using a black box as the guideline to train another black box, is problematic itself and not convincing enough.
-Considering the above reasons, we choose the non-parametric NLP metrics like the commonly used BLEU \cite{papineni2002bleu} and CIDEr \cite{vedantam2015cider} score in this paper.
-BLEU and CIDEr computes the \ngram similarity of two sentences, based on the linguistic law that semantically consistent words usually come together in a given corpus.
+As a commonly-used metric, one can leverage the cosine distance of two message embeddings to quantize their similarity \cite{zhang2020context, meng2021magface, margaris2020adaptive}.
+However, finding the most suitable embedding function is still an open question in this case.
+Although a learning-based embedding (\eg, that from a pre-trained network like BERT \cite{devlin2018bert}) is able to provide a task-specific representation, it is resource-consuming in both the training and inference stage, and is difficult to be generalized without a down-stream re-training.
+More significantly, using a black box as the guideline to train another black box, is problematic itself and not convincing enough (though we note that in practice one can also adopt it as $\Theta_{BERT}$ as we have no restriction on the choice of $\Theta$).
+Considering the above reasons, we choose the non-parametric NLP metrics like the commonly used BLEU \cite{papineni2002bleu} and CIDEr \cite{vedantam2015cider} score as an example when training the whole communication system.
+BLEU computes the \ngram similarity of two sentences based on the linguistic law that semantically consistent words usually come together in a given corpus, and are commonly adopted in exiting semantic communication works to evaluate the similarity score \cite{xie2021deep, jiang2021deep}, as in (\ref{NLP_BLEU}): { \abovedisplayskip{0.05cm} \belowdisplayskip{0.05cm}